shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 88. Style cost function ― The style cost function Jstyle(S,G) is used to determine how the generated image G differs from the style S. It is defined as follows:

-⟶FUnkcja kosztu stylu ― (ang. style cost function) Jstyle(S,G) jest używana do określenia jak wygenerowany obraz G różni się od obrazu stylu S. Zdefiniowana jest jak poniżej:
+⟶Funkcja kosztu stylu ― (ang. style cost function) Jstyle(S,G) jest używana do określenia jak wygenerowany obraz G różni się od obrazu stylu S. Zdefiniowana jest jak poniżej:

 89. Overall cost function ― The overall cost function is defined as being a combination of the content and style cost functions, weighted by parameters α,β, as follows:

-⟶
+⟶Całkowita funkcja kosztu ― (ang. overall cost function) jest zdefiniowana jako kombinacja funkcji kosztu kontentu i stylu, z wagami α,β, nastepująco:

 90. Remark: a higher value of α will make the model care more about the content while a higher value of β will make it care more about the style.

-⟶
+⟶Uwaga: wyższa wartość α spowoduje, że model jest bardziej czuły względem kontentu, a wyższa wartość β, ze model jest bardziej czuły wzgledem stylu.

 91. Architectures using computational tricks

-⟶
+⟶Architektury używające sztuczek obliczeniowych

 92. Generative Adversarial Network ― Generative adversarial networks, also known as GANs, are composed of a generative and a discriminative model, where the generative model aims at generating the most truthful output that will be fed into the discriminative which aims at differentiating the generated and true image.

-⟶
+⟶Generatywna Sieć Współzawodnicząca ― (ang.
+Generative Adversarial Network, GAN) zbudowana jest z dwóch sieci.
+Pierwsza to generator, który stara się generować jak najbardziej prawdziwe dane/obrazy, które z kolei zasilą drugą - dyskryminator uczacy się znajdować róznice względem oryginału.

 93. [Training, Noise, Real-world image, Generator, Discriminator, Real Fake]

-⟶
+⟶[Trening, Szum, Prawdziwy obraz, Generator, Dyskryminator, Prawdziewy Fałszywy]

 94. Remark: use cases using variants of GANs include text to image, music generation and synthesis.

-⟶
+⟶Uwaga: Istnieją w użyciu warianty GANu jak np. generowanie obrazu na podstawie tekstu, tworzenie muzyki.

 95. ResNet ― The Residual Network architecture (also called ResNet) uses residual blocks with a high number of layers meant to decrease the training error.
 The residual block has the following characterizing equation:

-⟶
+⟶ResNet

 96. Inception Network ― This architecture uses inception modules and aims at giving a try at different convolutions in order to increase its performance through features diversification.
 In particular, it uses the 1×1 convolution trick to limit the computational burden.